swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-13-initialize-git-and-dvc-for-local-training.md

 git init --initial-branch=main
 ```

+??? info "First-time Git setup?
+Read this!"

+    If this is your first time using Git on this system (or WSL2 distribution), you
+    need to configure your Git identity.
+This is required for making commits and
+    should match your GitHub account information:

+    ```sh title="Execute the following command(s) in a terminal"
+    # Set your Git username (should match your GitHub username)
+    git config --global user.name "Your Name"

+    # Set your Git email (should match your GitHub email)
+    git config --global user.email "your.email@example.com"
+    ```

+    Additionally, configure line ending handling to avoid cross-platform issues:

+    ```sh title="Execute the following command(s) in a terminal"
+    # Convert CRLF to LF on commit
+    git config --global core.autocrlf input
+    ```

+    You can verify your configuration with:

+    ```sh title="Execute the following command(s) in a terminal"
+    # Check your Git configuration
+    git config --global --list
+    ```

 #### Check if Git tracks your files

 Initialize Git in your working directory.
 Verify available files for committing